 - All changes are audit-logged — Windmill tracks what was changed, by whom, and when

-- HR proceeds to review release — Reviews are ready to share with employees
+- Cycle admins proceed to sharing — Reviews are ready to share with employees

 Access and permissions